 For more information on the CA Dream Act or Cal Grant, please visit https://dream.csac.ca.gov.
-You may also visit our RCC DREAMERs Program website for more information on the CA Dream Act and AB540.
+You may also visit our RCC DREAMERs Program website for more information on the CA Dreams Act and AD540 for more information on the CA Dream Act and AB540.